ruchimk/cruise0-demo/README.md

 * It demonstrates how a new customer can sign up, and how an existing customer can sign in with email/password, and a social login (Google).
 * Demonstrates how you can link accounts with the same email (i.e. database and social accounts for the same user) with Auth0 via our account linking feature
 * Will show you howyou can show errors if the customer’s email address is not verified.
-* Profile page shows photo and country flag are displayed without prompting users to input directly (using rules and IP address of current user)
+* Profile page shows profile photo and country flag are displayed without prompting users to input directly (using rules and IP address of current user)
 * If the photo and country of the customer are known, make sure this information is passed back to the application and shown after the user authenticates.

-## How to install
+## How to Deploy and user this Example Application

 1. Clone the repo
 2. npm install && npm start